trungviet17/TA_Patterns_Recognition/README.md

-# Introduction
+# Introduce
-- In this repo, I will test some way to scrape data from Tradingview
+- In this repo I will test some ways to get data from Tradingview
-- There are 2 approaches I uses :
+- First use the TvDataFeed library to collect data.
+For example, I choose Meta stock - ASDAQ
-    - Use the TvDatafeed module on GitHub : https://github.com/rongardF/tvdatafeed
+- Second, use pandas_ta to find technical indicators
-    - Use the TradingView_TA package
+- Third, check Tradingview_ta to predict and make decisions